Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: 2D spatial distribution of line emission

-where $v(x_{\rm int})$ is the velocity value of each pixel from the rotating disk model based on the ERIS \ha\ data (Pulsoni et al., in in prep.).
+where $v(x_{\rm int})$ is the velocity for each pixel from the rotating disk model based on the ERIS \ha\ data (Pulsoni et al., in prep.).

 The middle panel of Fig. \ref{fig:Pa_beta_reconstructed} displays the reconstructed \Pab emission line map, after shifting each pixel along the horizontal (dispersion) axis according to Eq. \ref{eq:vel_corr}.
-Although approximate, our velocity correction provides a much better spatial correspondence between \Pab and continuum emission: the \Pab emission of the northernmost clump and the galaxy spiral arms now follow well the continuum emission seen in the F444W direct image.
+Although approximate, our velocity correction provides a much better spatial correspondence between the \Pab and continuum emission: the \Pab emission of the northernmost clump and the galaxy spiral arms now align well with the continuum emission seen in the F444W direct image.
 The \Pab line distribution reveals that most of the emission arises from the clumps and spiral arms.
+The S/N = 7 detection of the integrated \Pab line allows us to recover its spatial distribution with a significance of $\sim$5$\sigma$ in the clumps and $\sim$3$\sigma$ along the spiral arms, while the bulge and the other regions of the galaxy remain undetected in \Pab emission.